 Smaller projects will have sessions on Tuesday, Wednesday or Thursday (e.g., one per day)

 Presentation

-Presentation by Osamu Sugimoto: see meeting files, xxx.
+Presentation by Osamu Sugimoto: see meeting files, VQEG_MISC_2012_125_Singapore_2012_KDDI_4Kmonitors_presentation_r1.
 “Comparison of subjective scores between the tests using consumer and professional 4K monitors”

 JEG-Hybrid

 No decisions will be made because few of the JEG-Hybrid active participants can attend the Singapore meeting.